 For each assignment you’ll be asked to write at least a paragraph of text explaining the strategy you adopted (the ones listed below are only suggestions).

 Units might change and there may not be time for all the listed screening, what follows is the best case scenario.

-> Formal: use unconventional editing techniques radically transforming the source.
+> Formal: use unconventional editing techniques and radically transform a single source.

-> Music video: edit the material to a found soundtrack (instrumental only)
+> Music video: edit the material to a found soundtrack (instrumental music only)

 Topics: Online and offline archives, appropriation, fair use, downloading, ripping, Premier, Kuleshov effect, editing, resolution, codecs, exporting for streaming, basic compositing, time remapping, text on video.